google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 1. Open your page
 2. Open the inspector
-3. Goto emulation
+3. Goto 'emulation'
 4. Pick your device and refresh the page.

-Using this flow really helps you in the early stages of your project as you can quickly see how it would look across devices.
+By using the Mobile inspector throughout your project you can quickly see how this will look across many different device classes.

 If you have real device even better, you can hook up the Chrome Devtools to ensure that you are always testing how it works in the real world.

+[TODO: Add link to setting up remote devtools.]

 # Adding Structure

+Once you are have your environment set up it is time to get started.
+We are now going to cover structuring your page with content such as text, video and images for a narrow viewport (mobile) experience and before we then move on to work out how we make it responsive across larger screens.

-## Flesh out the page with content
+## Create the page structure

 We believe that the content is the most important aspect.
 So let's design for the content and not let the design dictate the content.
-In this lesson we will present a simple linear layout using [Micro-reflow](link) concepts.
+In this lesson we will present a simple linear layout.

 We have identified we need: